wbcmedia/wbcmedia.github.io/2026/draft.md

 - Church organ music is playing

-**_Vicar_** : Welcome everyone to this sad occasion as we bid farewell to Crispin Ignatious Maximillian Naff.
-He was born in 1862, a very different time, long before the invention of the filofax.
-He was a popular man, always treating those below him with dignity and kindness.
-He cared for those less fortunate than himself, even if they were smelly and common.
-Most of all, he was a well liked employer, looking after those who looked after him, Freddie his butler, Mrs Buttermuffin the housekeeper, Mrs Tripps the tea lady, Geraldine who looked after his horses and of course Gerald who was his... well no-one seems sure, but we shall hear a few words now from Gerald
+**_Vicar_** : Welcome everyone to this sad occasion as we bid farewell to Clive Ignatious Maximillian Naff.
+He was born in 1862, a very different time, long before the invention of the filofax or the video-recorder.
+A popular man, always treating those below him with dignity and kindness.
+He cared for those less fortunate than himself, even if they were dirty and smelly.
+Most of all, he was a well liked employer, looking after those who looked after him, Freddie his butler, Mrs Buttermuffin the housekeeper, Mrs Tripps the tea lady, Geraldine who looked after his horses and of course Gerald who was his... well no-one seems sure, but we shall hear a few words now from Gerald.

 **_Gerald_** : NONSENSE_GOES_HERE

 **_Vicar_** : Have you finished?
 You have?
 Oh, right, well thank you Gerald, I'm sure we all found that very moving.
-Geraldine has written a poem which she hopes will help us all on this sad day, Geraldine...
+Now Geraldine has written a poem which she hopes will help us all on this sad day, Geraldine...

-**_Geraldine_** : POEM_GOES_HERE
+**_Geraldine_** : GERALDINES_POEM

 **_Vicar_** : Thank you Geraldine.
 We will now join together and sing Lord Naff's favourite song which you will find on the back of your order of service.